rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 test.txt has a new timestamp of 14:07, meaning there is a cron job or some scheduled task that is running test.py every minute or so.
 Since user scriptmanager owns test.py, we can modify test.py and when the cron job runs as root we can gain a root shell!

-On my Kali machine I created a new python file and put this code in it:
+On our Kali machine we create a new python file and put this code in it.
+Again you will need to input your own IP address and port on the "s.connect(( ))" line:

 test.py: